 A brain tumor and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
-Common types of supportive care for people with a brain tumor include:
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
+Common types of palliative care for people with a brain tumor include:

 Steroids.
 Steroids occur naturally in the body in tiny amounts.
 In larger amounts, they are very powerful anti-inflammatories, which are drugs that reduce swelling.
 Most patients with a brain tumor will be prescribed steroids to help relieve swelling of the brain.
 You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and if you have an advanced brain tumor.
 Steroids have many side effects, which include weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
 After successful treatment for the brain tumor, your doctor may slowly reduce the amount of steroids you need to take over time.

 Anti-seizure medication.
 A person with a CNS tumor may experience seizures (see Symptoms), and this type of medication helps to control how often a person has seizures.

 Shunt.
 If fluid begins to build up in the brain, it may become necessary for a surgeon to place a device called a shunt that is used to bypass or divert fluid from one place to another and drain the excess fluid.